Links on Android Authority may earn us a commission. Learn more.

 SMS and MMS seem positively archaic by the standards set by today’s popular data-based messaging platforms.
 We’re spoilt for choice with advanced messaging features from the likes of WhatsApp, Telegram, Signal, and others.
-But you don’t have to sign up for a third-party messaging service to access features like read receipts and location sharing.
+But thanks to RCS, you no longer have to sign up for a third-party messaging service to access features like read receipts and location sharing.

-RCS, short for Rich Communication Services, messaging is the evolution of traditional SMS and MMS.
-The standard embraces a range of modern features we’ve come to rely on from other messaging applications, rolling them into a protocol that can be used on any smartphone that wants to support it.
+Rich Communication Services, or RCS, is often pitched as the evolution of traditional SMS and MMS.
+The standard embraces a range of modern features we’ve come to rely on from other messaging applications and rolls them all into a protocol that can be used on any smartphone that wants to support it.

 What is RCS messaging?

-At its most basic level, RCS extends the character limits and image quality available for messages.
-But it’s also built to enable sharing of video clips, GIFs, and other snippets of information such as your location.
-As RCS uses internet data to send content, it can be encrypted too, making messages more secure, and the standard is also better at blocking spam.
-Unlike traditional SMS, the new technology can be integrated with contact apps to see who else supports the service, as well as for sharing contacts and groups.
-If you’ve used WhatsApp or iMessage, you know roughly what to expect.
+At its most basic level, RCS extends character limits and improves image quality.
+However, it also goes much further than that — it enables sharing of video clips, GIFs, and other snippets of information such as your location.
+RCS uses internet data to send content, so it can be encrypted too, making your conversations more secure.
+Finally, the standard is also better at blocking spam — at least in theory.

 See also: The best apps for texting

 RCS has appeared under a few different names at some carriers.
 In some regions, you may have seen it referred to as Advanced Messaging, RCS Chat, Joyn, Message+, or SMS+.
 On that note, both parties must be using a compatible messaging app and network to send and receive Rich Communications Services messages.
 Fortunately, the protocol is designed to fall back to SMS or MMS if your recipient doesn’t support RCS.

 Here’s a quick rundown of all the essential messaging features supported by RCS.

 - Delivery and read receipts, and typing indication